 - Ph.D. in Hispanic Literatures from Harvard University

-A.M, Spanish and Renaissance Studies, Yale
+- A.M. in Spanish and Renaissance Studies from Yale University

-A.B., Romance Languages and Literatures, Harvard
+- A.B. in Romance Languages and Literatures from Harvard University

 - The Business of Conquest: Empire, Love, and Law in the Atlantic World.
 South Bend, IN: University of Notre Dame Press, 2020.

 - Titu Cusi: A 16th-century Account of the Conquest.
 Cambridge, MA: Harvard University Press, 2005.

 Peer-reviewed articles and book chapters

 - “Defending the Indefensible: Las Casas and the Exceptions to Sovereignty.”
 In The Routledge Hispanic Studies Companion to Colonial Latin American and Caribbean Studies (1492-1898).
 Eds.
 Santa Arias and Yolanda María Martínez-San Miguel.
 London; New York: Routledge, 2020, pp. 406-418.

 - “Domestic Bliss and Strife: Fresia and Caupolicán in Ercilla’s Araucana and Oña’s Arauco domado.”
 Essays on Studies on Early Modern Iberian Epic and Heroic Poetry.
 Ed.
 Emiro Martínez-Osorio.
 University of Toronto Press, forthcoming spring 2021.

 - “Invasive Specie: Rabbits, Conquistadors, and Capital in the Historia de las Indias (1527–1561) by Bartolomé de Las Casas (1484–1566).”
 In Latin American Culture and the Limits of the Human.
 Eds.
 Lucy Bollington and Paul Merchant.
 Gainesville, FL: UP of Florida, 2020, pp. 127-49.